All case studiesThe overnight tracking desk, covered

 Carry context between runs (how each carrier prefers to be reached, their usual patterns) so each round picks up where the last left off.
 Only bring me in for off-track loads.

-What would a droid take off your desk?
+What would you take off your desk?